 Add support for Dynamic Delivery by including a base module, organizing code and resources for configuration APKs, and, optionally, adding dynamic feature modules.

-Test your Android App Bundle using bundletool to generate APKs from your app bundle and deploy them to a connected device.
+- Test your Android App Bundle locally using bundletool to generate APKs from your app bundle and deploy them to a connected device.

 Enroll into app signing by Google Play.
 Otherwise, you can't upload your app bundle to the Play Console.